HungryNomad/BiteChain/README.md

 # BiteChain

 Manage restaurant orders using blockchain technologies to increase speed and reduce operation costs.
-This is initailly designed to track and process simple orders
+This is initailly designed to track and process simple orders.

 ### Future features (to-do)